Euro 2020: What do the Germans really think of England? | DW | 27.06.2021

 Uersfeld: German fans who travel to England are often impressed by how the support is directly related to the game, ebbing and flowing with the play.
 They also admire how English fans create chants for individual players.
 The fan culture is a bit more humorous than in Germany.

-DW: You must be referring to Gareth Southgate's chant to the tune of Atomic Kitten's 2000 single "Whole Again."
+You must be referring to Gareth Southgate's chant to the tune of Atomic Kitten's 2000 single "Whole Again."
 But unfortunately, England fans also continue to sing less amusing songs.
-What do Germans think when they hear songs about the Second World War?
+What do Germans think when they hear songs about World War II?

 Uersfeld: "Ten German bombers in the air …?"
 [Laughs] Whatever, it's up to them.
 We have our idiots, too.
 Although if I heard something like that from German fans, I'd find that quite disturbing.
 We know that not all English fans are obsessed with the war but, from the outside, you can only laugh in bewilderment that it's still such a big topic.